 In addition to the targeted inspections, special interest studies, and internal reviews conducted by CNIC and Region IG personnel, they perform these three functions:

-The Command Evaluation Program is a function that involves conducting reviews, studies, analyses, or evaluation of a command or activity’s operations.
+The Compliance Inspections Program is a function that involves conducting reviews, studies, analyses, or assessments of a command or activity’s operations.
 It is an in-house method used to detect deficiencies, improprieties, or inefficiencies, and is intended to provide recommendations that adversely impact mission accomplishment, command/program integrity, or economical use of command resources.
-Command Evaluation includes various types of compliance reviews for both appropriated and non-appropriated fund activities to ascertain if effective management controls are in place.
-Command Evaluation reviews serve as an effective measure of prevention and deterrence for fraud, waste, and mismanagement.
+Compliance Inspections include various types of compliance reviews for both appropriated and non-appropriated fund activities to ascertain if effective management controls are in place.
+Complaince Inspections serve as an effective measure of prevention and deterrence for fraud, waste, and mismanagement.

 External Oversight Audit Liaison